scroll for more sculptures

 The Narcissus Bridge

-In 1998 when I started to travel about the 37 acres of the farm and woods, there was an area that was always too wet to cross, but was calling for a little bridge.
+In 1998 when I started to travel about the 37 acres of the farm and woods, there was an area that was always too wet to cross, and was calling for a little bridge.
 It started out with a few pallets, then a reclaimed mini garden bridge that barely made it across the middle of the mud.
 The next iteration of the bridge was a typical plank boardwalk whose nails rusted leaving the crossing treacherous at best.
 Hence, it’s original name: The Bridge of Death.

 This location was too important for these failures.
 The crossing led to the ½ mile trail that went deep through the woods all the way to the Grand Marsh View.
 I had to do something better.
 In the fall of 2019 we started to remove the dangerous overhanging dead trees and cut back the native overgrown shrubs.
 Each time we cleaned up the area, ideas raced through my head.
 A Full Moon Bridge like in Japan!
 A rope bridge like over a canyon, a see-saw bridge that rolled over as you crossed….. too much engineering and risk for the traveler.